yoasif/yoasif.github.io/_posts/2019-01-23-text-in-fonts-too-bold-or-blurry-in-firefox-on-macos-mojave.markdown

 Most Mac users want that.

+You can [disable font smoothing](https://blog.macsales.com/46527-is-macos-mojave-making-some-fonts-blurry-heres-how-to-fix-it) if you prefer that look.

 FYI, if you are on a non-retina display, you will need to wait until Firefox 66 for a further fix (I guess developers are mostly on laptops with high DPI).

 ### Context